karleighponnock/todo_list_2/README.md

   - npm i

   ## How_to_use
-  - run npm start
+  - if cloning down run npm start <br /> <br />

-  use input text box to type in new item press enter ot the submit button when item is added to page text box will clear now you can add another item OR click on trash icon for the item you want to delete and it will be removed click in item text area to edit
+  use input text box to type in new item press enter ot the submit button <br />
+  when item is added to page text box will clear <br />
+  now you can add another item OR <br />
+  click on trash icon for the item you want to delete and it will be removed <br />
+  click in item text area to edit <br />

   ## Credits
  This was a react todolist walk through youtube video posted by CodeSpot at https://www.youtube.com/watch?v=N8kYlimhuLw&feature=emb_rel_end <br />